epinna/plumber/README.md

 Plumber
 =======

-Plumber is a tool to setup scalable language-agnostic clusters of workers to automate DevOps tasks.
+Plumber is a tool to setup scalable, language-agnostic pipelines of workers for IT automation tasks.

-The task is break down in multiple stages, each one has a set of containers that work in parallel on the same sub-task.
-The containers use the Plumber API to communicate across the stages via FIFO queues.
+The task is decomposed as a series of indipendentent stages, each one formed by a set of containers that work in parallel on the same sub-task, implementing the [Pipes and Filters](https://docs.microsoft.com/en-us/azure/architecture/patterns/pipes-and-filters) pattern.
+The input and output of each stage is a stream of data passed via Plumber API.

 ![Cluster](resources/docs/cluster.png "Cluster")

-The orchestration with Docker Compose allows arbitrary scaling of parallel containers and the distribution of the load across mutiple underlying nodes with Swarm.
-The queues and data storage are based on Mongo database and can be consumed via the Plumber API.
+The containers that make up the pipeline can be scaled independently and can be distributed across different servers, taking advantage of the elasticity that Docker Compose and Swarm provide.
+The data stream and storage is provided via Plumber API built upon Mongo database.

-Plumber is designed for heavy automation and is not suitable for fine graned computational tasks.
+Plumber is designed for heavy DevOps automation and is not suitable for fine graned computational tasks.

 Cluster
 -------